Longevity supplement

 FDA response to NMN DSHEA exclusion question

-U.S. Food and Drug Administration · Primary regulatory · 2022-11-02 · accessed 2026-07-01
+U.S. Food and Drug Administration · Primary regulatory · Nov 2, 2022 · accessed Jul 1, 2026

 FDA determination that NMN (nicotinamide mononucleotide) is excluded from the dietary supplement definition under DSHEA because it was first authorized for investigation as a new drug.
 This triggered marketplace disruption for NMN supplements.

-ClinicalTrials.gov search — Nicotinamide Mononucleotide (NMN) human trials
+ClinicalTrials.gov search: Nicotinamide Mononucleotide (NMN) human trials

-ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · 2026-07-01 · accessed 2026-07-01
+ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · Jul 1, 2026 · accessed Jul 1, 2026

 ClinicalTrials.gov search showing registered interventional trials of NMN in human subjects, including studies of NAD+ biomarkers, insulin sensitivity, and physical function in older adults.